 Deploy the Palo Alto Networks NGFW Service

-Use the following steps to automate the process of deploying an instance of the VM-Series firewall for NSX on each ESXi host in the specified cluster.
+Use the following steps to automate the process of deploying an instance of the VM-Series firewall for NSX-V on each ESXi host in the specified cluster.

 - If you have allocated shared storage for the cluster, select an available shared datastore.

 - If you have not allocated shared storage for the cluster, select theSpecified-on-hostoption.
 Be sure to select the storage on each ESXi host in the cluster.
 Also select the network that will be used for the management traffic on the VM-Series firewall.